hd-UQ/cd_dynamax/tests/README.md

 # Tests for cd-dynamax performance

-- [cdlgssm_test_filter_TRegular.py](./test_cdlgssm_filter_TRegular.py) checks discrete and continuous-discrete Linear filtering algorithms with regularly sampled observations
+- [test_cdlgssm_test_filter_TRegular.py](./test_cdlgssm_filter_TRegular.py) checks discrete and continuous-discrete Linear filtering algorithms with regularly sampled observations
+    - I.e., it is a comparison between dynamax implementations of Kalman filter and cd-dynamax's CD-Kalman filter (as in Sarkka's Algorithm 3.16)
     - CD-Kalman filter matches discrete-time Kalman filter results
     - Note that after SGD learning, comparison between discrete and continuous-discrete models is not easy due to different parameterizations.
         - Although filtered means and covs are not exactly equal, plots showcase they are quite accurate in both models.

-- [cdlgssm_test_smoother_TRegular.py](./test_cdlgssm_smoother_TRegular.py) checks discrete and continuous-discrete Linear smoothing algorithms with regularly sampled observations
+- [test_cdlgssm_test_smoother_TRegular.py](./test_cdlgssm_smoother_TRegular.py) checks discrete and continuous-discrete Linear smoothing algorithms with regularly sampled observations
+    - I.e., it is a comparison between dynamax implementations of Kalman smoother and cd-dynamax's CD-Kalman smoother (as in Sarkka's Algorithm 3.17 and 3.18)
     - CD smoother type 1, as in Sarkka's Algorithm 3.17 matches discrete-time solution
     - CD smoother type 2, as in Sarkka's Algorithm 3.18 does not match discrete-time solutions
         - Performance is close though: are these related to differential equation solver differences?

-- [cdnlgssm_test_filter_linear_TRegular.py](./test_cdnlgssm_filter_linear_TRegular.py) checks continuous-discrete Linear and Non-Linear filtering algorithms with regularly sampled observations
+- [test_cdnlgssm_test_filter_linear_TRegular.py](./test_cdnlgssm_filter_linear_TRegular.py) checks continuous-discrete Linear and Non-Linear filtering algorithms with regularly sampled observations
     1. A CDNLGSSM model with linearity assumptions is equivalent to a CDLGSSM model
         - Which can be computed based on both first and second order approximations to SDE (equivalent to linear SDEs)